• Skip to content

 Absolute Path Vs Relative Path Which one to Use?

 It is recommended to use the Relative path.
-Using absolute path breaks our code if the parent URL structure changes.
+Using an absolute path breaks our code if the parent URL structure changes.
 The relative path will not change even if the parent path changes

 To go to the parent route